jrburke/speakerbot/README.md

 # speakerbot
-'

 A chat bot that lives in a docker container.
-Skeleton generated via [generator-hubot][generator-hubot], app-specific code is in scripts/speakerbot.js.
+Skeleton generated via [generator-hubot](https://github.com/github/generator-hubot), app-specific code is in scripts/speakerbot.js.

 Right now it just connects to [Slack](https://slack.com), and if you private message it "I like pie" it responds with "makes a freshly baked pie".